-This article helps to guide and provides information about women’s healthcare in Saudi Arabia.
+This article helps to guide and provide information about women’s healthcare in Saudi Arabia.

 Healthcare for Women

-The one challenge that the Saudi health system faces is the chronic shortage of medical staff.
-With an increase in life expectancy and a rising population, Saudi Arabia is always bringing in the best doctors and other staff to meet the system’s demands.
+The Saudi health system’s only challenge is the chronic shortage of medical staff.
+With increased life expectancy and a rising population, Saudi Arabia always brings in the best doctors and other staff to meet the system’s demands.